 In this blog post, you’ll learn how to show data from specific time frames as filtered by a date slicer without affecting the overall Cumulative Totals.
 This is based on a query on the Enterprise DNA Members-Only Support Forum.
 For sure, you’ll find this quite useful when facing a scenario similar to the example that will be given below.
+You may watch the full video of this tutorial at the bottom of this blog.

 I have answered this query in the support forum, but I want to show you how I was able to put it all together.